-“I meant, your mother’s.
-Every witch has a mark on them from where they came from.
-I see it in your aura.
+"I meant, your mother's.
+Every witch has a mark in their aura where their magic came from.
 The third order is a powerful group, not one you would want to cross.
 They are very talented and very dangerous.
-They specialize in the dark arts.”
+They specialize in blood magic."
 Nadya says.
 Megan frowned.

 "I'm not looking to join-" Megan began.

-“Because you were born outside a coven... you are considered a renegade.
-If any knew of your existence... you would be forced to take the test, and if you failed... you would be killed.”
+"Because you were born outside a coven... you are considered a renegade among our society.
+If any knew of your existence... you would have been forced to take the test, and if you failed... you would have been killed."
 Nadya said.
-Megan stared at her, feeling a strange prickling of dread inside her.
+Megan stared at her and felt a strange prickling of dread inside her.
 Why the hell was she just telling her this now?

-“It was a risk for you to even come to me...
+"It was a risk for you to even come to me...
 If I was in any other coven, I would have turned you in to be tested, but lucky for you... my sisterhood is a bit more lenient.
 I have been given permission to train you first.
-You are such a rare creature... and have so much potential.”
+You are such a rare creature... and have so much potential."
 Nadya said, almost as if she was admiring a dear pet.
-Megan glanced away from her, letting her words fully sink in.
+Megan glanced away from her and let her words fully sink in.

 "I don't want to join a coven," Megan said firmly.
 All she wanted was to learn to control it, she wanted nothing else to do with any of it.

-“My advice... you keep clear of all covens until you’ve been tested.
+"You must keep clear of all covens until you've been tested.
 Because of your rarity and power, I doubt many would bother training you.
-They would test you, ensure you fail.. and then they wouldn’t just kill you, they’d drain you, and drink your blood.
-And that process would be so painful, you would wish for death.”
+They would test you, ensure you fail.. and then they wouldn't just kill you, they'd drain you.
+And that process would be so painful, you would wish for death."
 Nadya said.
 Megan looked back at her, even more horrified.